 Quantifying the social value of public institutions can be challenging and contentious.
-Policymakers continue to debate the appropriateness of using standard business metrics to capture rewards that can seem more intangible than profits, such as citizen engagement and wellness.
-While we can question whether the beliefs that underlie business models actually apply to public enterprises, “monetizing” social benefits can help library board members, staff and stakeholders to understand and talk about the unique position of small, rural and northern Ontario libraries and the intangible contributions library services make to the social fabric of their communities.
+Policy-makers continue to debate the appropriateness of using standard business metrics to capture rewards that can seem more intangible than profits, such as citizen engagement and wellness.
+While we can question whether the beliefs that underlie business models actually apply to public enterprises, “monetizing” social benefits can help libraries.
+Library board members, staff and stakeholders can understand and talk about the unique position of small, rural and northern Ontario libraries and the intangible contributions library services make to the social fabric of their communities.

 Calculating the social value of northern libraries

-The Nordik Institute, Ontario Library Services—North (OLSN) and the steering committee of the Valuing Northern Libraries project have conducted research into the social value of northern libraries and found that there are seven main areas in which public libraries contribute to a community’s social network and fabric:
+The Nordik Institute, Ontario Library Service – North (OLS – N) and the steering committee for the Valuing northern libraries project have conducted research into the social value of northern libraries and have found that there are seven main areas in which public libraries contribute to a community’s social network and fabric:

 - Cultural integrity and regional identity